 Our team has performed a detailed scan of exposure control resources and assembled a compilation of key publications and resources.
 These are organized by type of exposure (environmental or occupational) and by specificity (general or carcinogen-specific).
 Please visit our Exposures Reduction Resources page to view.

 We also recommend exploring the Prevention Policies Directory, a freely-accessible online tool offering information on policies related to cancer and chronic disease prevention.
 Providing summaries of the policies and direct access to the policy documents, the Directory allows users to search by carcinogen, risk factor, jurisdiction, geographical location, and document type.
 To learn more about policies specific to ethylene oxide on the Directory, click here.
-For questions about this resource, please contact Michelle Halligan, from the prevention team at the Canadian Partnership Against Cancer.
+For questions about this resource, please contact a member of the Prevention Team at the Canadian Partnership Against Cancer at firstname.lastname@example.org.